llr-online/bindpyrame/README.md

 Can be installed through pip on testpypi for now

-     pip install -i https://test.pypi.org/simple/ bindpyrame-llr-online
+     pip install bindpyrame

-The status of this package can be checked at https://test.pypi.org/project/bindpyrame-llr-online/
+The status of this package can be checked at https://pypi.org/project/bindpyrame